-long con magazine is a canadian quarterly for art about art.
+long con magazine is a canadian quarterly for art re. art.

 Based in Kjipuktuk, Mi’kma’ki (halifax, nova scotia), we welcome submissions from established & emerging artists who currently live in canada.